 The American Red Cross says that if a fire starts in your home, you may have as little as two minutes to escape.
 Every family should have a fire evacuation plan and do a practice fire drill at least twice a year.

 Know two ways to get out of every room in your home and decide where to meet once you get outside.
 The same is true if you live in an apartment – know where the stairs and external doors are.
 Be sure to include your pets in your plan and to have leashes or carriers readily available.

 5. Consider monitored smoke detectors.

 While it’s obviously vital to have working smoke detectors in your home, for pet fire safety you may want to think about upgrading a step further.

 Consider using monitored smoke detectors, says the American Kennel Club.
 These devices are connected to a monitoring center so emergency responders can be contacted when you’re not home.

 In case of a fire, your pet is probably going to be scared.
+This is doubly true if a loud fire alarm is going off.
 Be sure you know where he or she is likely to hide inside the house – for example under a couch or inside a particular closet.

 Unfortunately, if you can’t find them quickly, YOU still need to escape – and fast.
 Get outside and leave the door open for your pets to follow.
 Call for them to help them find their way, and let firefighters know that pets are still inside.